Dear Ms. Vicki,

 The question really is why shouldn’t we get married?
 I want her to be able to use her spousal benefits because she has put the time in like any other spouse, just without the paperwork to back her up.

 I still feel entitled to it because we would be paying for two households versus one.
-It wouldn’t cover us even if I did, but the few extra hundred would be very helpful.
-I appreciate your advice.
+It wouldn’t cover us even if I did, but the extra few hundred would be very helpful.

-You can marry your girlfriend now and she will be eligible for health benefits and have access to military commissaries and PXs etc.
+You can marry your girlfriend now and she will be eligible for health benefits and have access to commissaries and PXs etc.

-There are many military couples who live separately for reasons such as school or employment.
-Sometimes spouses choose not to PCS because they like where they are so much that they don’t want to move.
+Sometimes, spouses choose not to PCS because they like where they are so much that they don’t want to move.
 In any case, a spouse is still entitled to all of their benefits.

 You can always call the Defense Enrollment Eligibility Reporting System (DEERS) and Tricare and ask questions.

-Sincerely, Ms. Vicki
+-- Ms. Vicki